otrv4/otrv4/architecture-decisions/005-mix-key.md

 2. Obtain a mix key with DH functions which requires the other party to contribute to the computation every n times.
-Between these derivations, the mix keys are obtained using a KDF that is seeded with the last DH key; n = 3 but might be adjusted depending on performance.
+Between these derivations, the mix keys are obtained using a KDF that is seeded with the last DH key; We propose n = 3, but this can be adjusted depending on performance.

 ### Algorithm